Al-Zaitounah

-Al-Zaitounah (الزيتونة, meaning "the Olive") is a Palestinian town in the Ramallah and al-Bireh Governorate.
+Al-Zaitounah (الزيتونة, meaning "the Olive") is a Palestinian town in the Ramallah and al-Bireh Governorate of the State of Palestine.
 It was formed in 2005 as the result of a merger of the villages of Abu Shukheidim and al-Mazra'a al-Qibliya.
 In 2007, al-Zaitounah had a population of 6,190, according to the Palestinian Central Bureau of Statistics.